barrettotte/smarter-ac-unit/docs/notes.md

 ```

 Used [ir-sniffer](https://github.com/barrettotte/ir-sniffer) to manually gather all relevant IR codes
-of button presses and states for AC unit.
-IR codes can be found in [ir-codes.txt](ir-codes.txt), these codes were
+of button presses and states for my AC unit.
-used to create the table below.
+IR codes can be found in [ir-codes.txt](ir-codes.txt), these codes were used to create the table below.

-Note: I'm only looking at Cool mode...other modes may effect the values below.
+Note: I'm only looking at cool mode...other modes may effect the values below.
 Also, not figuring out sleep and timer...I don't use these at all.
 Some of the mystery constants are probably part of this.